peekuh/blog/peekblog/content/posts/SIWA.md

     - Click configure and select the App ID that you want to associate the private key with

 	- Download the key.
-Note that this key is deleted from Apple’s servers after you download it so make sure you keep it safe.
+Note that this key is deleted from Apple’s servers after you download it, so make sure you keep it safe.

 5. If you followed all of the above steps, you should now have the following:
 	- Team ID
 	- Key ID
 	- Service ID
+	- Redirect URI
-	- Redirect URI	Private key (.p8 file)
+    - Private key (.p8 file)
 That concludes the setup on Apple’s side of things.

-Let’s now take a look at how we should go about integrating this without our Django backend.
+Let’s now take a look at how we should go about integrating this with our Django backend.

 ## Setting up your Django backend